NateAlmighty/MinionsOfTheDragon/README.md

 # Minions of the Dragon
 A Text RPG Game created for my own fun times!
-Please leave me feedback here or (if you know me) in my Discord DMs when you have the chance!
+Please leave me feedback when you have the chance!

+# Update Schedule
+Due to the massive support for my game, I've been working relentlessly on updates.
+Sometimes though, you need a break.
+So, here's what to expect starting after V2.3:

+* Weekly patches to fix any bugs that are found
+* Monthly updates to add new in-game content

-How To Download:
+# How To Download
 1. Choose which version you want to download (I highly suggest the latest release)
 2. Click the .zip file for selected version
 3. Click the "download" button on the bottom-right side of the screen